 How do I score the MHSIS?

-Initial research evidence (Hammer & Spiker, in press) suggests that the MHSIS is unidimensional.
+Initial research evidence (Hammer & Spiker, 2018) suggests that the MHSIS is unidimensional.
 Therefore, only a single MHSIS total score using the three items should be calculated and interpreted.

 To calculate the mean score, add the scores for all three items then divide by three.
 The resulting mean score should range from a minimum of 1 to a maximum of 7.
 Do not calculate a MHSIS mean for a participant who is missing any data on the MHSIS.
 More detailed instructions on scoring the MHSIS are provided with the copy of the MHSIS (see below).